CoffeeVCV/CoffeeVCV/README.md

 ## <a name="Together"></a> Together
 ![Together panel](images/Together-Panel.png)

-Together, is a fun Euclidian sequencer which provides a back of divider, resulting in triggers and gates, and 4 CV outputs.
+Together, is a fun Euclidian sequencer which provides a bank of dividers, resulting in triggers and gates, and 4 CV outputs.

 ### Features
 * Clock \ Trigger input